cciw-uk/data-protection/DBS Officer Manual.rst

   https://www.cciw.co.uk/officers/

-They then use the links provided to navigate to the 'Manage DBS' page.
+You then use the links provided to navigate to the 'Manage DBS' page.
 The page lists all the officers who have been added to camp officer lists, with their status, which can be: